 The recipient also is required to notify NSF when a significant development that could impact the award occurs between project reporting due dates.
 Significant developments include events that enable meeting milestones and objectives sooner or at less cost than anticipated or that produce different beneficial results than originally planned.
 Significant developments also include problems, delays, or adverse conditions which will impact the recipient's or subrecipient's ability to meet milestones or the objectives of the award.
 When significant developments occur that negatively impact the award, the recipient must include information on their plan for corrective action and any assistance needed to resolve the situation.
 Such significant developments must be submitted via the Significant Changes, Delays or Events of Unusual Interest notification in Research.gov.

 b.
 Interim Reports

-For each interim report, the recipient organization shall provide information, at a minimum, in the Participants/Organizations, Accomplishments, Products, and Cover modules in Research.gov.
-In addition, a technical narrative should be uploaded, which should not exceed 5 pages and must include the following information:
+For each interim report, the recipient organization shall provide information, at a minimum, in the Participants/Organizations module in Research.gov.
+In addition, a progress narrative should be uploaded, which should include the following information: